helenmoj/HL_technical_test/README.md

 **- Approach**

-- I focused on building a page object model and separated my methods into individual related classes as this helps keep the code 'DRY' and easy to pick up, maintain and add to at any point.
+- I focused on building a page object model and separated my methods into individual related classes as this helps keep the code 'DRY', maintain and add to pick up at any point.
 - Each test has a cucumber feature file.
 The steps for the feature files have a corresponding step_defs file in the 'step definitions' folder which call methods for each step from the 'pages' folder.

 - **Test 1 - Form Authentication**